 That takes us back to nature, how does it shape you?

 I need it on a daily basis.
 I have direct access in Ljubljana and that is healing.
 Every day I go to either the woods or we go to the seaside.
 That is really the beauty of Slovenia, in one direction you go 100 kilometres and you have the alps, and 100 kilometres in the other direction you have the Mediterranean and the Adriatic Sea.
 I need Slovenia, Croatia and Italia to feel grounded and I am at home in the Adriatic Sea.
-I like being completely submerged in the forces of nature because you need to be in your present moment and it really clears you mind.
-We are so lucky to understand the sublime beauty of nature.
-A sunset is one of the most beautiful things in the world.
+I like being completely submerged in the forces of nature because you need to be in your present moment, it really clears you mind.
+A sunset is one of the most beautiful things in the world and we are so lucky to understand the sublime beauty of nature.

 Thank you Nika.
 It was wonderful to chat with you.